amnesty-crisis-evidence-lab/decode-surveillance-nyc/README.md

 - `BoroName`: Name of the borough the specific intersection is found in, with respect to the query json from NYC.gov website.
 - `URL`: URL of the Street View panorama.
 - `ImageDate`: Date of photography of the Street View panorama.

+# Analysis of Stop-and-Frisk + Camera Locations

+See folder `analysis/` and Makefile therein.

+The analysis is done in Jupyter notebooks using R. Detailed installation instructions, including where to place the data files, will be uploaded at a later date, but the content of the notebooks represents the full study and allows for analysis.

+You will need to obtain an API key for the US Census, [available here](https://api.census.gov/data/key_signup.html), and paste it in `analysis/prepdata.R` line 8.